 - Cut off time for scouts to find a viewable turtle is 11:30 pm.

-- Participants must have their own means of transportation to follow the group from Florida Oceanographic to the beach access.
+- Participants must have their own means of transportation to follow the group from the Florida Oceanographic Coastal Center to the beach access.

 - Beach conditions can get rainy, muggy, and buggy, so please come prepared.